thoughtbot/geocoding-on-rails/book/application_development/geocode_browser_requests_on_the_client_side.md

 ` app/views/locations/index.html.erb@e9f6739:33,40

 Next, we build out our `CurrentLocation` class.
-When a new `CurrentLocation` is instantiated a call is made to the W3C browser API.
-The API function `navigator.geolocation.getCurrentPosition()` requires a success callback and a failure callback; in this implementation the success callback is a function which reverse geocodes the geographic coordinates returned.
-If either of the two external requests are unsuccessful, the `getLocation()` callback is executed using `CurrentLocation.DEFAULT_LOCATION`:
+When a new `CurrentLocation` is instantiated a call is made to the [W3C Geolocation API][w3c-geolocation-api].
+The API function `navigator.geolocation.getCurrentPosition()` requires a success callback and a failure callback; in this implementation, the success callback is a function which reverse geocodes the geographic coordinates returned.
+If either of the two external requests is unsuccessful, the `getLocation()` callback is executed using `CurrentLocation.DEFAULT_LOCATION`:

 ` app/assets/javascripts/current_location.coffee@e9f6739